Waitakere (electorate)

+Waitākere, previously called Waitakere, will be a New Zealand electorate, returning a single member to the New Zealand House of Representatives.
+It has been recreated with new boundaries for the 2026 general election following three previous periods of existence.

+The electorate was first formed for the and it continued until 1969.
+It was restored in 1978 and was abolished in 1987.
+The third period of the electorate was from 1993 to 2014.

 Population centres

+Waitakere is centred on the Waitakere Ranges in west Auckland.
+It covers the coastal settlements and rural towns of Waitākere, Te Henga / Bethells Beach, Piha, Karekare, Waiatarua, Oratia, Huia, Little Huia, Cornwallis, Parau and Laingholm, and the West Auckland suburbs of Woodlands Park, Waima, Titirangi, Konini, Glen Eden, Kaurilands, Green Bay and southern New Lynn.

+The electorate's western boundary runs along the coast from Whatipu Beach, through Piha, to Te Henga / Bethells Beach.
+Its northern edge abuts the Kaipara ki Mahurangi, Henderson and Glendene electorates before meeting Mt Roskill in the east.
+The southern boundary runs through Manukau Harbour.

+History

 The 1941 New Zealand census had been postponed due to World War II, so the 1946 electoral redistribution had to take ten years of population growth and movements into account.
 The North Island gained a further two electorates from the South Island due to faster population growth.
 The abolition of the country quota through the Electoral Amendment Act, 1945 reduced the number and increased the size of rural electorates.
 None of the existing electorates remained unchanged, 27 electorates were abolished, eight former electorates were re-established, and 19 electorates were created for the first time, including Waitakere.

 Waitakere was based around the western suburbs of Auckland.
 Given the nature of population growth in greater Auckland, and the addition of three new seats in Auckland, the boundaries of Waitakere moved around at every electoral redistribution; in 1999, they were moved northwards as far as Helensville before being pulled back south three years later.
 In its last boundaries before abolition, the electorate included the Waitakere City suburbs of Henderson, Rānui and Swanson before heading west over the Waitākere Ranges to Piha.